joebew42/study-path/readme.md

   - Read the [Slides of the talk](https://www.slideshare.net/pierodibello/surviving-to-a-legacy-codebase-codemotion-berlin-2018-edition)
   - Have access to the [example code](https://github.com/xpepper/fifty-shades-of-legacy-goose-game) for further practice

-## Session 5: Testing, Design and Test-Driven Development
+## 🔄 Session 5: Testing, Design and Test-Driven Development

+_Explore the deeper relationship between testing and good design.
+Learn how testability often leads to better architecture, modularity, and clarity._

 - Watch [The deep synergy between testability and good design](https://www.youtube.com/watch?v=4cVZvoFGJTU)
 - Watch [How to Write Clean, Testable Code](https://www.youtube.com/watch?v=XcT4yYu_TTs)